 Generally, companies that engage in financing and investment, including banks, consider costs and returns when making investment decisions.
 For the funds under the Investment Strategy currently set by our bank, we are able to make investment decision taking account of the effect of carbon cost reduction added to the investment returns, in addition to the effects of the investment itself, through converting the reduced carbon cost, calculated by multiplying the reduction amount by the internal carbon pricing(note), into revenue adjustments, in respect of the investments with disclosed impacts, especially those expected to reduce CO2 emissions.

-Based on this Investment Strategy, we have made five investments in advanced funds that incorporate impact investment mechanisms into their management processes and conduct impact evaluations.
-As a result, our bank's share of the investment is expected to generate an impact (CO2 reduction effect) of approximately 121,000 tons annually.
-The internal carbon pricing used in this investment decision was USD 40/tCO2 (as of the fiscal year 2023).
+Based on this Investment Strategy, we have made seven investments in advanced funds that incorporate impact investment mechanisms into their management processes and conduct impact evaluations.
+As a result, our bank's share of the investment is expected to generate an impact (CO2 reduction effect) of approximately 144,000 tons annually.
+The internal carbon pricing used in this investment decision was USD 40/tCO2 (as of the fiscal year 2024).
 By incorporating environmental impact into investment and financing decisions, in addition to risk and return, we are conducting equity investments.
 We aim to accumulate know-how and consider investments based on the international direction and development status of impact evaluation methods, to capture and disclose a broader range of environmental and social impacts in our business (investment and financing).

 - This concept is used by organizations to independently price their own CO2 emissions and to reduce the carbon footprint of their corporate activities.
 It is used mainly by business corporations for investment decisions.